Emergent Isotropic-Nematic Transition in 3D Semiflexible Active Polymers: Abstract

 \section{Abstract}

-Active semiflexible filament collectives, ranging from motor-driven cytoskeletal filaments to slender organisms such as cyanobacteria and worm aggregates, abound in nature, yet how activity and flexibility jointly govern their organization, especially Isotropic-nematic (I--N) transition, remains poorly understood.
-Using large-scale Brownian dynamics simulations of 3D active semiflexible polymers with varying flexibility degrees, we show that tangential active forces systematically shift the I--N transition to higher densities, with the shift controlled by the flexibility degree and activity strength.
+Active semiflexible filament collectives, ranging from motor-driven cytoskeletal filaments to slender organisms such as cyanobacteria and worm aggregates, abound in nature.
+Yet how activity and flexibility jointly govern their organization, especially Isotropic-Nematic (I--N) transition, remains poorly understood.
+Performing large-scale Brownian dynamics simulations of 3D active semiflexible polymers with varying flexibility degrees, we show that tangential active forces systematically shift the I--N transition to higher densities, with the shift controlled by the flexibility degree and activity strength.
 Strikingly, activity alters the nature of the transition: discontinuous at low strengths, continuous at moderate strengths, and ultimately suppressed at high activity levels.
-At high densities, this suppression generates an active nematic state, sustained by continuous defect creation and annihilation but lacking global order.
-The delayed I–N transition originates from enhanced collective bending fluctuations, which reduce the effective persistence length and enlarge the effective confinement tube.
-At moderate activity levels, these fluctuations trigger large-scale excitations that stochastically drive temporal transitions between nematic and isotropic states.
-We summarize this behavior in a non-equilibrium state diagram of density and activity for different flexibility degrees.
+The delayed I–N transition originates from enhanced collective bending fluctuations, resulting in chain shrinkage and enlargement of effective confinement tube.
+At moderate activity levels, these fluctuations can trigger large-scale excitations that stochastically drive temporal transitions between nematic and isotropic states, indicating an activity-induced instability of the nematic field.
+We summarize this behavior in non-equilibrium state diagrams of density and activity for different flexibility degrees.